nasa/cumulus/docs/deployment/README.md

     - username: <user2>
 ```

-**IMPORTANT NOTE** - The `stackName` for this config **must match** the value of the resource prefix for the IAM stack.
-By default, this means that the `stackName` should match the value of the [`prefix` set for the IAM stack above](#configure-and-deploy-the-iam-stack).
+**IMPORTANT NOTE** - The `stackName` for this config **must start with** the value of the resource prefix for the IAM stack.
+By default, this means that the `stackName` should start with the value of the [`prefix` set for the IAM stack above](#configure-and-deploy-the-iam-stack).
 However, if you changed the value of the `ResourcePrefix` param in your IAM stack `config.yml`, you would use that value instead.

 ### Configure EarthData application